MG-RAST/DRISEE/README.md

 INSTALLATION
 ===

-Download and place the three main script files (listed below) into your folder of choice.
+Download and place the four script files (listed below) into your folder of choice.
-A location in your exisiting PATH makes the most sense; alternatively, you can add the location of the script files to your exisiting PATH.
+A location in your exisiting PATH makes the most sense; alternatively, you can add the selected folder to your exisiting PATH.

        drisee.py           		(the main driving script - a main script file) seq_length_stats.py 		(an accessory script - generates sequence related stats)